“To make the yoga the ideal of human life that India rises today”

 ~ Sri Aurobindo, CWSA, Vol. 8, p.
 24

-In our Insightful Conversations this time, we have two exciting offerings for our readers.
+In Insightful Conversations, we have two exciting offerings for our readers.

 First, we speak with a well-known name in Yoga education, therapy and research, Yogacharya Dr. Ananda Balayogi Bhavanani.
 He is the Director of the Centre for Yoga Therapy Education and Research (CYTER), and Professor of Yoga Therapy at the Sri Balaji Vidyapeeth University, Pondicherry.
 We speak with him about a topic of great significance for our times – “Yoga and Cultural Misappropriation.